 During the initial stages of community-centric activities, there was an apprehension that taking girls off-campus may be risky.
 However this was soon got rid of as the residents of the city were very forthcoming in accepting their presentations and learning from them.
 The institution being governmental, paucity of funds inhibits some big events.
 It is hoped that the positive and constructive results shall definitely open up more and better funding avenues in the days to come.
+The college has a van with a seating capacity of 17, so taking a larger number of students off-campus often becomes a handicap.
 The institution wishes to take the students for awareness generation activities out of the city too, but lack of means of conveyance of our own, inhibits this proposal.